 Not in Minnesota.
 In fact, the spouses can continue to live under the same roof during the divorce process, if their differences are such that conflicts can be avoided.

 Will the judge require us to attend marriage counseling sessions before our divorce will be granted?

-If property is just in my name, is it just mine?
+If the property is just in my name, is it just mine?

 Not necessarily.
-Whether property is marital or nonmarital property depends on how and when it was acquired and who maintained it during the marriage.
-In other words, whose money and labor was used to keep up that property?
+Whether the property is marital or nonmarital property depends on how and when it was acquired and who maintained it during the marriage.
+In other words, whose money and labor were used to keep up that property?